lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 ---

 Javascript class mixins are a stadard Javascript code pattern for sharing code between classes.
-Mixins can be useful for adding behavior to `LitElement` classes by adding to or overriding their lifecycle callbacks and adding API to the class.
+Mixins can be useful for adding behavior to Lit component classes by adding to or overriding their lifecycle callbacks and adding API to the class.